 From 1984 to 1992, he was Faculty member of Brown University, USA.
 In 1992, he returned to Switzerland as a Professor and Director of Surgical Research Division and Gene Therapy Center at the University Hospital of Lausanne (CHUV).
-From 2000 to end 2016, Patrick Aebischer was the President of the Swiss Federal Institute of Technology Lausanne (EPFL).
-Furthermore, Patrick Aebischer is founder of three start-ups: CytoTherapeutics Inc. (1989), Modex Therapeutics Inc. (1996) and Amazentis SA (2007).
+From 2000 to end 2016, Patrick Aebischer was the President of EPFL.
+Furthermore, Patrick Aebischer is founder of four start-ups: CytoTherapeutics Inc. (1989), Modex Therapeutics Inc. (1996), Amazentis SA (2007) and Vandria SA (2021).

-Currently, he serves as a Board member of Logitech International S.A. and is Chairman of Novartis Venture Funds.
-Furthermore, Patrick Aebischer is a senior partner of NanoDimension-III and is a member of the Foundation Boards of the Verbier Festival and the Montreux Jazz Festival.
+Currently, he serves as a Board member of Logitech International S.A. and of PolyPeptide Group AG.
+Patrick Aebischer is also Chairman of Novartis Venture Fund and Vandria SA.

+Furthermore, he is a senior partner of +ND Capital and is a member of the Foundation Board of the Verbier Festival.
 In addition, Patrick Aebischer serves as Vice Chairman on the Geneva Science and Diplomacy Anticipator Foundation, Switzerland.